tsivaranjei/ST-Python-Programming/README.md

 # ST-Python-Programming
 Python is a widely used high-level, interpreted, and interactive programming language.
-<br>It is used for web development (server-side), system scripting, software development, data handling, and performing complex mathematical operations.
-<br>It was initially designed by Guido van Rossum in 1991 and developed by the Python Software Foundation.
+It is used for web development (server-side), system scripting, software development, data handling, and performing complex mathematical operations.
+It was initially designed by Guido van Rossum in 1991 and developed by the Python Software Foundation.
+This will provide academia and industry with a clear roadmap for learning a programming language.

 The published GitHub repository (https://github.com/tsivaranjei/ST-Python-Programming) contains a collection of Python Programming under the MIT License, Copyright (c) 2025 Sivaranjei Thambipillai.